Director of Athletics and Head of Health Leadership and Fitness

 For our grading system, it’s a pass/fail class.
 If you’re doing the workouts and logging the workouts in and I can see that on my end, you will get a pass.
 If you’re not or not getting the required time limit, you will get a fail.
 CoachMePlus lets us track all our students on one digital platform.

 The main problem is the students not logging in their workouts.
-They may say their working out, but if they don’t log it in, I can’t see it on my end.
-That’s where we get into a little bit of trouble, and I think it’s just reminding them constantly – you have to log in 90 minutes per-week.
+They may say they’re working out, but if they don’t log it in, I can’t see it on my end.
+That’s where we get into a little bit of trouble, and I think it’s just reminding them constantly – you have to log in 90 minutes per week.

 When parents call me, I can show them their student’s account and show them that they’ve logged in on certain days, but then there were two weeks where they decided not to log anything in or workout.
 It’s really easy for parents to see what their daughters are actually doing.